Ressis66/spring-boot-3-jwt-security-main-master/README.md

 Swagger: http://localhost:8080/swagger-ui/index.html

 To test project you can use the following endpoints:
-(Bearer tokens are printed on the program console)
+(Bearer tokens are printed on the console)

 TASK (need to use TASK or ADMIN tokens)